-The Company's financial statements are prepared using accounting principles generally accepted in the United States of America ("GAAP") applicable to a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-The Company has not yet established an ongoing source of revenues sufficient to cover its operating costs and allow it to continue as a going concern.
-In addition, as of July 31, 2010, the Company has an accumulated deficit of \$36,685,237, has incurred a net loss for the three months ended July 31, 2010 of \$134,260 and has a working capital deficit of \$3,261,919.
+The Company's financial statements are prepared using accounting principles generally accepted in the United States of America (GAAP) applicable to a going concern which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
+The Company has not yet established an ongoing source of revenue sufficient to cover its operating costs and allow it to continue as a going concern.
+In addition, as of July 31, 2011, the Company had an accumulated deficit of \$38,634,713, had incurred a net loss for the quarter ended July 31, 2011 of \$686,020 and had negative working capital of \$2,953,016.
+Funding has been provided by various investors which have primarily enabled continuance of Nuvilex to date.
 The Company's current business plan requires additional funding beyond its anticipated cash flows from operations.
 These and other factors raise substantial doubt about the Company's ability to continue as a going concern.